May 30, 2022

 How do you automate a contract?

 You can automate a contract by simply replacing manual contract processes with automated options, such as automated templates.
-Automation softwares can make the process seamless.
+Automation software can make the process seamless.
 Then you can consider setting up templates, monitoring, reporting, and approval processes.

 What is an automated contracting system?